 Over the course of her career she has delivered 50+ invited presentations, lectures, and public conversations to audiences in Canada, the US, Mexico and Guatemala for intimate groups or audiences as large as 10,000 people.

-Her first book, The Expecting Entrepreneur, is due out in early 2019.
+Her first book, The Expecting Entrepreneur, is due out in 2020.

 Arianna completed two Traineeships with the Maternal and Child Health Bureau (MCHB) of the US federal government’s Health Services and Resources Administration – one at the UCLA Center for Healthier Children, Families, and Communities (2008-2010) and another at the University of North Carolina at Chapel Hill (2011-2012) where she earned her Masters in Social Work and a Master of Science in Maternal and Child Health.
 When Arianna is not working directly with clients she continues to provide consultation to research institutions and universities, as well as mentor emerging maternal health professionals through the MCHB’s Division of Workforce Development.

 High resolution images for press/media use

 (Click on image to download a high resolution version)